 The short definition for masturbation is simple: stimulating one’s own genitals by any number of means to any desired end.
 However, the Orgasmic Guy thinks masturbation is much much more than that.
 And that’s a good thing.

-When a guy’s feeling guilty for masturbating, or finds himself in an uncomfortable conversation or — more likely the case — hasn’t completely justified what he does, he then creates a number of definitions for masturbation.
-Mine was, for awhile, that it’s not masturbation if you don’t ejaculate.
+When a guy is feeling guilty for masturbating, finds himself in an uncomfortable conversation, or — more likely the case — hasn’t completely justified what he does, he then creates a number of definitions for masturbation.
+Mine was, for a while, that it’s not masturbation if you don’t ejaculate.
 In my gut, I knew better.

 Let’s call it what it is.
 Masturbation is stimulating by any means any part of your body in order to sexually arouse yourself.
 Really, you could probably expand that a bit to include mental stimulation, but we’ll leave that alone.
 Masturbation goes way beyond rubbing your penis in order to ejaculate.
-It includes massaging your scrotum, stimulating your nipples, anus, chest, butt, perineum and your prostate.
-And orgasm with an ejaculation isn’t necessarily the end result either.
+It includes massaging your scrotum and stimulating your nipples, anus, chest, butt, perineum, and prostate.
+And orgasm with ejaculation isn’t necessarily the end result either.

 Masturbating with Liberating Honesty

 Once a guy is honest with himself and trashes the denial, he can pursue the benefits of male masturbation safely.
 Safely?
 Yes, safely.
-When you’re trying to do something in a state of dishonestly with yourself and others, you risk doing, saying and thinking a lot of stupid things.
-You jeopardize relationships, reputation and your own thinking.
+When you’re trying to do something in a state of dishonesty with yourself and others, you risk doing, saying, and thinking a lot of stupid things.
+You jeopardize relationships, reputation, and your own thinking.

 It’s our societal controversy that’s brought us here.
 You know that those who have saddled us with this seeming need to cover our masturbatory tracks do it themselves and are covering their tracks as well.
 Not everyone is going to buy this liberation.
 That’s OK.
 We guys can enjoy what we call masturbation in all honesty because how we define masturbation is broad and it allows us to explore it safely and freely.